gopheracademy/gopheracademy-web/content/advent-2018/gpio-and-go.md

 ## Memeory Mapped GPIOs - a rocket w/o seatbelts

-At this point I was considering using the `periph` Go library, which almost certainly would have given me the speed I needed, but I was too curious to rely on a higher level solution at this point.
+At this point I was considering using the `periph` Go library, which almost certainly would have given me the speed I needed, but I was too curious to rely on a higher level solution.
 To look for lower level solutions, I began looking at C methods for accessing GPIOs quickly and the top result was [Memory Mapped I/O](http://www.pieter-jan.com/node/15).

 Memory Mapped I/O streamlines the processes of writing to board peripherals by allowing direct access, bypassing much of the logic the kernel uses to access them.
 All peripheral devices are accessible at a range of memory addresses.
 Given those parameters, memory mapping exposes that chunk of memory as if it was an array and all writes to the array are sent to those addresses automatically via syncing mechanisms.
 This is extremely useful, but it also means that you need to understand the registers exposed in the memory chunk in order to actually control the device.
 You no longer have the kernel making life easy.